numpad/c-engine/doc/ROADMAP.md

-fix text rendering on mobile/highdpi character (position) linear tile movement along tile positions path load cards from file
+fix text rendering on mobile/highdpi character (position) linear tile movement along tile positions path load cards from file player makes a basic attack by clicking on a enemy move into attack range when clicking on enemy can only attack entity in range (direct neighbor for now, ranged attacks later)

 plan pile:
 ----------
+player can only attack if has at least one "Basic Attack" card in hand:
+ - if none: cannot attack.
+ - if one : automatically play it.
+ - if more: user selects card, valid cards get highlighted

+entities die if hp <= 0
-player makes a basic attack by clicking on a neighboring enemy hexmap highlight for enemy (only those in reach?) for basic attacks
+hexmap highlight for enemy (only those in reach?) for basic attacks

 characters (position & angle) tile movement along spline path, catmullrom?

+optimize model loading, concurrent loading? asset cache

 font
  - horizontal alignment